chippyash/Monad/README.md

 Although the Collection implements the ArrayAccess interface, trying to set or unset a value `$mCollection[0] = 'foo'` or `unset($mCollection[0])` *will* throw an exception, as Collections are *immutable* by default.
 In some circumstances, you may want to change this.
-Use the `setMutable()` method to allow mutability.
-Use `setMutable(false)` to turn it off again, which you should do before returning the Collection to any client, as that will expect it to be immutable.
+Use the MutableCollection to allow mutability.

-As usual, this is not really a problem, as you can bind() on a Collection to return another Collection, (which can contain values of a different type.)
+As usual, this is not really a problem, as you can bind() or use each() on a Collection to return another Collection, (which can contain values of a different type.)
 Wherever possible, I've expressed the Collection implementation in terms of Match statements, not only because it usually means tighter code, but as something that you can look at